How to Select a Charge Controller

 As for wind and hydro generators, the rotation speed of their turbine rotors can change quickly and intermittently.
 This results in the DC voltage (first converted from AC voltage) changing too quickly to apply MPPT.
 On top of power loss from being unable to apply MPPT, there is also the slight power loss that comes from needing to convert from AC to DC power (for charge controller use) via inverter.

-Until MPPT charge controllers can truthfully be applied to wind and hydro power, current wind and hydro systems will have to be built around PWM charge controllers.
-Dump controllers and loads will also have to be used to shave excess wind and hydro power.
+Until MPPT charge controllers can be truthfully applied to wind and hydro power, current wind and hydro systems will have to be built around PWM charge controllers.
+Dump controllers and loads will continue being used to shave excess wind and hydro power.

 Only PWM charge controllers should be used with wind and hydro power regardless of scaling since MPPT is currently not suited for these forms of renewable power.
 Lastly, the PWM charge controller current capacity needs to be sized to handle wind and hydro generators.